Negligent Security Lawyers

 Negligent security is a legal concept that falls under premises liability.
 It involves holding a property owner or manager accountable when someone is harmed due to insufficient security measures.
 Whether the incident occurred at an apartment complex, hotel, nightclub, or parking lot, if better security could have prevented it, the property owner may be legally liable.

-Not all properties require security guards or surveillance systems, but some types of premises are more vulnerable to crime and must implement reasonable security measures to protect visitors, tenants, or customers.
+Not all properties require security guards or surveillance systems, but some types of premises in Springfield are more vulnerable to crime and must implement reasonable security measures to protect visitors, tenants, or customers.

 Properties that typically require heightened security include: